pnsaeta/p064/docs/NumPy.md

 ![Sine plot](figs/sineplot.png)

+### Universal functions

+Functions that "broadcast" across the elements of an array are called **universal functions**.
 You can [read more about NumPy's universal functions](https://numpy.org/doc/stable/reference/ufuncs.html) in the official documentation.
 They include all the standard trigonometric, exponential, and hyperbolic functions, degree-radian conversions, rounding, etc. Some “unusual” ones you might find handy:

 + `square(x)` computes the square of all elements of `x`